learn-co-curriculum/dsc-instance-methods-lab/README.md

 terrance = Passenger() # passenger
 ```

-Alright, we have our passengers and drivers!
-Now we need to put those instance methods to use.
+Alright, you have our passengers and drivers!
+Now you need to put those instance methods to use.
 Try them out and assign the return values to the variables below.
-Let's have `daniel` greet his passenger, who is going to be `niky`.
+Have `daniel` greet his passenger, who is going to be `niky`.
 Assign the greeting to the variable, `polite_greeting`.
 Have `niky` respond by calling `in_a_hurry`, and assign the return value to the variable, `no_time_to_talk`.

 ```python